 Wet AMD lesions are historically classified into three lesion types: occult, minimally classic and predominantly classic.
 Classification is determined by the progression of the abnormal blood vessels into the retina.
-In occult lesions, blood vessels have not broken through the retinal pigment epithelial ("RPE") layer of the eye.
-Minimally classic lesions have blood vessel growth below and above the RPE.
+In occult lesions, blood vessels have not broken through the retinal aigment equitabilial (PRE-1) layer of the eye.
+Minimally classic lesions have blood vessels growth below and above the RPE.
 In predominantly classic lesions, a majority of the blood vessels have penetrated the RPE.
 Lesion classification is important as historically, predominantly classic lesions are highly responsive to anti-VEGF-A treatment, whereas minimally classic lesions are moderately responsive and occult lesions are less responsive to VEGF-A inhibitors.
-Alternatively, minimally classic and occult lesions may be more responsive to therapies targeting VEGF-C and VEGF-D. Opthea believes treatment with sozinibercept, a VEGF-C and VEGF-D inhibitor, in combination with approved VEGF-A inhibitors may have the potential to improve visual acuity outcomes in wet AMD patients through broad blockade of VEGF pathways and greater inhibition of abnormal blood vessel growth and fluid leakage in patients with any of these three lesion types.
+Alternatively, minimally classic and occult lesions may be more responsive to therapies targeting VEGF-C and VEGF-A inhibitors may have the potential to improve visual acuity outcomes in wet AMD patients through broad blockade of VEGF pathways and greater inhibition of abnormal blood vessel growth and fluid leakage in patients with any of these three lesion types.